ultravideo/rtp-benchmarks/README.md

 #### Find best configuration

-Find the best configurations for maximizing single-thread performance and total performance where frame loss is less than 2%
+Find the best configurations for maximizing single-thread performance and total performance where frame loss is no more than 2%

 ```
 ./parse.pl --path results/uvgrtp/all --iter 10 --parse=best --frame-loss=2
 ```

 #### Output goodput/frame loss values to a CSV file